daguenther/Z2A/Procedures/Getting Started.md

 5. Set a Static or Dynamic IP address

-This [article](https://help.ubuntu.com/community/DynamicDNS) explains how to go about setting a Dynamic IP address on your serve
+This [article](https://help.ubuntu.com/community/DynamicDNS) explains how to go about setting a Dynamic IP address on your server

 6. Port Forward to Server

 [Here is an article dealing with this](http://enterprise.sourceforge.net/configuring_routers_to_use_dynamic_dns_and_port_forwarding.htm)

+This is assuming that your server sits behind your router.
+If this is not the case you can skip this step.

 ## School computers (I3)
 1. Determine what software you want all students to have